1957 Brooklyn Dodgers season: Regular season

 During the season, the Dodgers played eight home games at Roosevelt Stadium in Jersey City, New Jersey, as part of owner Walter O'Malley's continued attempts to pressure Brooklyn to allow him to build a new stadium in his preferred location at Flatbush and Atlantic Avenues.

 On July 20, 1957: Duke Snider hit the 300th home run of his career.
-The opposing pitcher was Dick Drott.
+The opposing pitcher was Dick Drott of the Chicago Cubs.

-Danny McDevitt was the last pitcher to pitch for the Brooklyn Dodgers in a game at Ebbets Field.
-The game was contested on September 24, 1957, and McDevitt pitched a complete game.
+Danny McDevitt was the last pitcher to pitch for the Dodgers in a game at Ebbets Field.
+The game was contested on September 24, and McDevitt pitched a complete game.
 He had nine strikeouts while allowing only five hits.